kurt-krueckeberg/language-translation-dict-lookup/queries-4-verbs.md

 ### Get all verb families

-To Select all verbs in a prefix verb family of a verb whose `words.id=:word_id`:
+To Select all verbs in a prefix verb family, as well as verbs not in prefix verb family, of a verb whose `words.id=:word_id`:

 ```sql
 select * FROM